Talamantez/Scan_and_Translate/README.md

-# Translate text from an image and translate it into another language
+# Scan text in an image using OCR and translate it into another language
 --------------------------------

 <p>Run with:</p>